Ramil Sheydayev: Dynamo Moscow

 On 2 July 2019, he signed a one-year contract with Dynamo Moscow.
 Dynamo terminated his contract on 9 January 2020.

 Sabah

 On 17 February 2020, Sheydayev signed for Sabah on a contract until the end of the 2019–20 season.
-On 1 August 2020, He extended his contract with Sabah, until June 2021.
+On 1 August 2020, he extended his contract with Sabah, until June 2021.
 Sheydayev left Sabah in June 2021 when his contract expired.

 Qarabağ

 On 1 July 2021, Qarabağ announced the signing of Sheydayev on a two-year contract.
+On 31 May 2023, Qarabağ announced that Sheydayev had left the club following the expiration of his contract.

+Neftçi

+On 16 July 2024, Neftçi announced the signing of Sheydayev from Kocaelispor to a three-year contract.
+On 10 September 2025, Neftçi announced that their contract with Sheydayev had been terminated by mutual agreement having scored four goals in thirty-one games.

+Back to Qarabağ

+On 18 September 2025, Qarabağ announced the signing of Sheydayev.

 International career

 Russian national youth teams

 Sheydayev won the 2013 UEFA European Under-17 Championship with Russia, scoring two goals in the semifinal penalty shootout against Sweden and one more in the final penalty shootout against Italy.
 He also participated in the 2013 FIFA U-17 World Cup.

 Later he represented Russia national under-19 football team at the 2015 UEFA European Under-19 Championship, where Russia came in second place, and he was selected for the team of the tournament.